-The City held 26 community engagement sessions with 445 community members.
+The City held 31 community engagement sessions with 513 community members.
 Participants ranged from residents, business leaders, non-profits, arts and cultural organizations, as well as City employees across departments to share their thoughts, concerns, and ideas.

-Community focus group sessions covered citywi00ide concerns, perspectives, and lived experiences, providing the public with insight about how the City budget works and sharing ideas to address citywide issues.
-Below is an overview of engagement sessions conducted by the Budget Office, including the priorities and concerns voiced by each group.
+Community focus group sessions covered citywide concerns, perspectives, and lived experiences, providing the public with insight about how the City budget works and sharing ideas to address citywide issues.